antvis/AVA/sites/ava-site/docs/api/data-wizard/data-frame.en.md

 ```

 ## get
-Gets and cuts data by index and columns values.
+Get data by row location and column location.

 ### Parameters
-**rowLoc** Row position _required_
+**rowLoc** Row location _required_

-The position of the row to be described using the index value.
+The location of the row described by index.

 Type `(string | number) | (string | number)[] | string`

-**colLoc** Column position _optional_
+**colLoc** Column location _optional_

-The position of the column described by the columns value.
+The location of the column described by columns.

 Type `(string | number) | (string | number)[] | string`